Who Are The Governors?

 Fiona Quinton – Community Governor

 Both my children went to Holly Park and then Friern Barnet School.
-I joined the governing body in March 2012 and am chair of the Premises Committee working with the site manager to keep the school in good repair and appearance.
+I joined the governing body in March 2012.
 I am also on the Eco Council and take an active interest in the school allotment.
-I am the Online Safety Governor.
+I am the Pupil Premium Governor and Online Safety Governor.
 My term of office as a Governor at the school ends on March 7, 2020.

 Clare Wischhusen – Parent Governor

 I have been a Holly Park parent since 2011.
-My son is now in Year 5 and very much enjoying his time here.
+My son is now in Year 6 and very much enjoying his time here.
 I am on the Staff and Pupil Welfare and Teaching and Learning Committees, and I am also an active member of the PTA.
 I bring experience from a diverse range of areas, including language teaching, community work and performance.
-I am the Governor responsible for Safeguarding and Trips and Visits.
-My term of office as a Governor at the school ends on February 3, 2019.
+I am the Governor responsible for Safeguarding, Trips and Visits and Looked After Children.
+My term of office as a Governor at the school ends on February 3, 2023.

 Michael Crooks – Parent Governor

 I have two daughters who attend Holly Park.
 I became a member of The Governing Body in February 2016 and am a qualified accountant currently working in the Insurance sector.
 I am interested in ensuring that each child has the best educational experience during their time at Holly Park.
-I am a member of the Finance and Learning & Teaching committees.
+I am Chair of the Finance and Premises committee.
 My term of office as a Governor at the school ends on February 11, 2020.

 John Harte – Parent Governor

-I have two children at Holly Park and joined the governing body as a parent governor in June 2017.
+I have two children at Holly Park and joined the governing body as a parent governor in May 2017.
 Having originally trained as an academic historian, I work these days in music as Chief Executive of a London-based orchestra; in a charitable capacity I’m also involved in music education work in the Middle East.
-I sit on the Finance and Premises committees
+I sit on the Finance and Premises committees and am the governor for Income Realisation.
+My term of office ends on May 29 2021.

 Dr Kate Tress – Community governor

 I have lived in London since 1962 when I came to study Psychology at University College.
 I married a Physiology student, Ivor Gartside.
 I did an MSc in Physiology and a PhD in Psychology and worked in research for many years before becoming a Clinical Psychologist.
 We moved to Friern Barnet in 1971 and one of my jobs was supporting people moving from Friern Hospital into the community.
 My last job before I retired in 2001 was head of Clinical Psychology at the Royal Free Hospital.
 We have two daughters – both of whom went to Holly Park School from nursery to year 6 and then went on to Queen Elizabeth’s.
 My main interests are theatre, music, travelling and gardening.
+I am the governor for Pastoral Care which includes Anti Bullying.
 My term of office ends on July 3, 2021.

 Simon Reid – Community Governor